codewithdary/custom-artisan-commands/README.md

 }
 ```

-Obviously, don't forget to migrate your tables :).
+Obviously, don't forget to migrate your tables :)
 ```
 php artisan migrate
 ```

 # Create custom Artisan command <br>
-If you perform ```php artisan list```, you’ll find a complete list of Artisan commands that you can perform.
+If you perform ```php artisan list``` inside the CLI, you’ll find a complete list of Artisan commands that you can perform.
 If you scroll up to the ```make``` section, you’ll see that the third command is a ```make:command```, which will create a new artisan command for you.
-Perform the following two commands to create two custom Artisan commands. <br>
+Perform the following two commands to create two custom Artisan commands that we will be using in this tutorial. <br>
 ```
 php artisan make:command CreateNewProduct php artisan make:command ShowAllProducts
 ```

-This will create a new class inside the ```~/app/Console/Commands``` folder called CreateNewProduct.php.
+This will create a two classes inside the ```~/app/Console/Commands``` folder called CreateNewProduct.php and ShowAllProducts.php.
+Let's focus on the CreateNewProduct.php file first

 The ```$signature``` property will be the Artisan command that you need to run inside the CLI to use the command and the ```$description``` will be the description of the custom command.
 Let’s change it to the following
 ```ruby